thephoeron/LLTHW/book/3-12-0-scientific-computing.md

 > "Relevant quote..."
 > <footer>Source</footer>

-Focus on GSLL, CL-PLPlot, other math and plotting libraries.
+Focus on GSLL, CL-PLPlot, other math and plotting libraries; distributed and parallel computation; GPU programming for floating-point calculations; optimization problems.
+Advantages over R, C, Fortran for computational science.

 Translate common problems in scientific computing from psuedo-code into Lisp, work from the REPL, compare against Mathematica, MatLab, etc.